serebrov/serebrov.github.io-hugo/content/posts/2013-06-14-git-server-setup.md

     $ sudo apt-get install sendmail
 ```

-Check your hosts file - in my case sendmail was incredibly slow and this was fixed by following
+Check your hosts file - in my case sendmail was incredibly slow and this was fixed by the following
 line in /etc/hosts:

 ```bash